fieldtrip/website/getting_started/limo.md

 The first step is to design the model corresponding to the study.
 This design consists of different steps:

-The required paths and some additional informations have to be defined
+The required paths and some additional information have to be defined

     PATH_TO_ROOT  = bids_root_folder;        % location of the top level BIDS directory with the raw data PATH_TO_DERIV = bids_derivatives_folder; % location of the preprocessed EEG data